PT-2026-31996 · Unknown+1 · @Smithery/Cli+1

 Medium

-PraisonAI is a multi-agent teams system.
-Prior to 4.5.128, PraisonAI’s MCP (Model Context Protocol) integration allows spawning background servers via stdio using user-supplied command strings (e.g., MCP("npx -y @smithery/cli ...")).
+Description PraisonAI’s Model Context Protocol (MCP) integration allows spawning background servers via stdio using user-supplied command strings, such as MCP("npx -y @smithery/cli ...").
 These commands are executed through Python’s subprocess module.
 By default, the implementation forwards the entire parent process environment to the spawned subprocess.
-As a result, any MCP command executed in this manner inherits all environment variables from the host process, including sensitive data such as API keys, authentication tokens, and database credentials.
-This behavior introduces a security risk when untrusted or third-party commands are used.
-In common scenarios where MCP tools are invoked via package runners such as npx -y, arbitrary code from external or potentially compromised packages may execute with access to these inherited environment variables.
-This creates a risk of unintended credential exposure and enables potential supply chain attacks through silent exfiltration of secrets.
-This vulnerability is fixed in 4.5.128.
+This means any MCP command inherits all environment variables from the host process, including sensitive data like API keys, authentication tokens, and database credentials.
+This poses a security risk when using untrusted or third-party commands, as arbitrary code from external or compromised packages can execute with access to these inherited environment variables, potentially leading to credential exposure and supply chain attacks.
+A proof-of-concept (POC) demonstrates the ability to exfiltrate environment variables to an attacker-controlled server using a malicious MCP command.
+The vulnerability allows attackers to access secrets defined in .env files or runtime configurations, potentially leading to unauthorized access to external services, data breaches, and infrastructure compromise.

 Fix